lag-packet/discord_x_runescape/README.md

 # discord_x_runescape
-Nodejs project using only the native Nodejs with http and https module to make api calls to discords api and runescapes api.
-Demonstrating server side code at the lowest level on Nodejs making http requests with header and streams.
+Nodejs project using only native Nodejs with http and https module to make api calls to discords api and runescapes api.
+Demonstrating server side code at the lowest level on Nodejs making http requests with headers, streams, and emitters to extract post data.
 Also implemented 3-legged oauth flow into the project to demonstrate authentication in server for discord api calls with proper scopes.
 The specific authentication used was 3LO or 3-legged Auth.

 # This project was done as a course project for Internet and Web technologies.
 What I learned here: